nikantro888/Logger-Lib/README.md

    - For easier migration from synthetic to view binding, remove kotlin synthetic imports from your class to see exactly which lines needs view binding.

 ### <a name='event_bus'>Eventbus</a>
+ An Eventbus is a mechanism that allows different components to communicate with each other without knowing about each other.
+A component can send an Event to the Eventbus without knowing who will pick it up or how many others will pick it up.
+Components can also listen to Events on an Eventbus, without knowing who sent the Events.
+That way, components can communicate without depending on each other.
+Also, it is very easy to substitute a component.
+As long as the new component understands the Events that are being sent and received, the other components will never know.

 # Resources